-Flexible, fit-for-purpose governance arrangements will mean reducing the prescription and questioning assumptions associated with Church Councils.
-This will require flexibility and oversight by the wider Church However, regulation alone is not the path forward.
-The Assembly should also use its guiding authority to collect and share diverse good local governance practice that is consistent with the theology and polity of the Uniting Church.
+Flexible, fit-for-purpose governance arrangements will mean less prescription and questioning the assumptions associated with Church Councils.
+This will require flexibility and oversight by the wider Church.
+However, regulation alone is not the path forward.
+The Assembly should also use its guiding authority to collect and share diverse examples of good local governance practice that are consistent with the theology and polity of the Uniting Church.
 We can also learn from the experience of other denominations which have moved away from prescription towards principles and guidance.29